© 2024 WGCU News

 “The sculpture is composed of two main pieces," said Lueza.
 "Once is a profile of an African American woman.
 She’s looking up with determination, with yearning and determination in her eyes as a way to symbolize hope and dreams of our future.”

 The element that helps the sculpture really pop from the lush, green landscape surrounding it is a sunburst background for the woman’s profile.
-Lueza says the backdrop symbolizes the arrival of a new day, where equality and freedom will prevail.
+Lueza said the backdrop symbolizes the arrival of a new day, where equality and freedom will prevail.

 “The title of the piece is “Journey of Hope,” so the sunburst will be a clear realization of the final destination," said Lueza.